sim82/rp2040-project-template/README.md

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.

+NOTE: I adapted the template from git@github.com:rp-rs/rp2040-project-template.git to work with the raw rp2040 hal and added some test stuff.
+The rpi pico is so simple that it does not need a bsp at all IMHO.

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.

 `probe-rs` is configured as the default runner, so you can start your program as easy as